Pros and Cons of 529 College Savings Plans

 Money deposited into a 529 savings plan can be invested and if used properly, no taxes are payable on any of the earnings or withdrawals.

-One reason is because the lists are created by different entities and they may use somewhat different criteria in their evaluations.
-The real culprit, however, is because the lists are evaluating two different plans, as many states have more than one plan.
-Usually when this is the case, one plan is sold by brokers and the other is sold directly to consumers.
+One reason is that the lists are created by different entities, and they may use somewhat different criteria in their evaluations.
+The real culprit, however, is that the lists are evaluating two different plans, as many states have more than one plan.
+Usually, when this is the case, one plan is sold by brokers and the other is sold directly to consumers.

 529 savings plans are unique and thus offer both opportunity and potential problems.
 Below are a few of the most prominent pros and cons of 529 savings plans.